lebao3105/texteditor/makerelease/readme.txt

-1. Making .exe file
+## Notes
+* This is used for maintaining the application.
+* Set up the translation first (should do)

-Install pyinstaller, then run (thanks Auto Py to exe!):
+1. Make portable builds for Windows using pyinstaller Install pyinstaller, then run (thanks Auto Py to exe!):
-$ pyinstaller --noconfirm --onedir --windowed --icon "<project path>/textworker/icons/textworker.Devel.png" --name "Textworker" --clean --add-data "<project path>/textworker/icons/textworker.Devel.png;." --add-data "<project path>/textworker/icons/textworker.png;."  "<project path>/textworker/__main__.py"
+$ pyinstaller --noconfirm --onedir --windowed --icon "<project path>/textworker/icons/textworker.Devel.png" --name "Textworker" --clean --add-data "<project path>/textworker/icons/textworker.Devel.png;." --add-data "<project path>/textworker/icons/textworker.png;."  --add-data "<project path>/po;po/" "<project path>/textworker/__main__.py"

 2. Using meson (and ninja)
 > The project will be installed to C:\bin and C:\share by the default on Windows.